Oscilllator/quartz/content/20230610 N body again.md

 Gyarbage!
 We know from above that you need like 1e-6->1e-8 loss to get good results, this isn't even close to that.
 I'm getting pretty strong "dataset is high variance and that's why it isn't training" vibes from that loss function too.
 ## Next steps
 So from here I can:
-- Fudge the N body simulation so that it's smoother, akin to having an epsilon of 1e-2 [[20230610 inv(x**2) a deep dive#Background#Experiments varying epsilon| like this]] to see if it makes things easier to train.
+- Fudge the N body simulation so that it's smoother, akin to having an epsilon of 1e-2 [[20230610 inv x squared a deep dive#Background#Experiments varying epsilon| like this]] to see if it makes things easier to train.
 This will verify that it's the spikyness that is what's causing the issue.
 - Try to find a better loss function, since I got such great improvements from that route already
 - Train on a tiny subset of the data to try to overfit, and then generalize from there.